 QA Runs

 A QA Run is a single execution of a QA Flow.
-Each run executes the flow’s test cases against your application in a real browser and records a verdict for every test.
+Each run launches one persona-driven simulation per (persona × viewport) — the persona works through the flow’s Journeys in a real browser — and records a verdict of passed, failed, or indecisive for every (persona × Journey × viewport).

 Starting a run